rob-g2-365/waveshare_epaper_picture_frame/README.md

 ### Arduino Code Overview

-I had to make a couple changes to the waveshare drivers.
+I had to make a couple changes to the Waveshare drivers.
 They are:

-   A.  Changes with waveshare drivers (SPI Frequency and chips select)
+   A.  Changes with Waveshare drivers (SPI frequency and chips select)
-   B.  Reduced the SPI Clock Speed.
+   B.  Reduced the SPI clock speed.

 ### Download instructions

 Use Board type "Arduino Uno"

-Attach FTDI USB to serial connector to J1 Serial connector.
+Attach FTDI USB to serial connector to J1 serial connector.

 ##  Python code